NikolaiB/algorithms/README.md

+Cracking the coding interview 6th edition solutions in Python

 Chapter 1 I Arrays and Strings

 1.1 Is Unique: Implement an algorithm to determine if a string has all unique characters.